-ANSYS tests goodwill for impairment at least annually by comparing the fair value of the goodwill to its carrying value.
+The Company tests goodwill and intangibles with indefinite lives for impairment at least annually by comparing the fair value of each asset to its carrying value.
 Fair value is estimated using the discounted cash flow and other valuation methodologies that are based on projections of the amounts and timing of future revenues and cash flows.